Chernobyl disaster: Tourism

-First limited guided tours were begun in 2002.
-The 2007 release of the video game S.T.A.L.K.E.R. increased the site popularity and tour operators estimated that 40,000 tourists visited the site between 2007 and 2017.
+The first limited guided tours began in 2002.
+The 2007 release of the video game S.T.A.L.K.E.R. increased the site's popularity, and tour operators estimated that 40,000 tourists visited the site between 2007 and 2017.
 Between 2017 and 2022, over 350,000 tourists visited the site, hitting the maximum peak of almost 125,000 visitors in 2019, coinciding with the release of HBO's mini-series about the disaster.
 After its release in July 2019, Ukrainian president Volodymyr Zelenskyy announced that the Chernobyl site would become an official tourist attraction.
 Zelenskyy said, "We must give this territory of Ukraine a new life."
 Dr. T. Steen, a microbiology and immunology teacher at Georgetown's School of Medicine, recommends that tourists wear clothes and shoes they are comfortable throwing away and to avoid plant life.
-Tourism rebounded after COVID in 2021, but the Russian invasion of Ukraine in early 2022 meant the Chernobyl area saw active fighting and the exclusion zone closed to all visitors.
-It remained closed to tourism as of summer 2025.
+Tourism rebounded after COVID in 2021, but the Russian invasion of Ukraine in early 2022 and fighting in the surrounding area forced it to be closed to all visitors.
+The zone remains closed to tourists as of April 2026.

-A parallel "stalker" subculture developed of illegal visitors roaming the area for prolonged periods, with some hiking into the zone over 100 times, often without taking appropriate precautions against radiation.
+A parallel "stalker" subculture developed of illegal visitors roaming the area for prolonged periods, with some hiking into the zone over 100 times.
+These visitors are noted as often failing to take appropriate precautions against radiation.